raymondhfeng/raymondhfeng.github.io/_posts/2019-12-28-Error-Correcting-Codes-and-Duality.md

 Credit for this solution goes to G.J.
 Woeginger [from this thread](https://groups.google.com/forum/m/#!topic/comp.theory/mSmXV1_oXWc), which seems to be a mailing list on computing theory.

 As a final remark, there surely can be a lot to explored on the relationship between this scheme, and it's relationship to error correcting codes.
-There must be some duality, but I think I will leave this blog post at this.
+There must be some duality, but I think I will leave this blog post here.